software-engineering-2023/Agility-Overflow/teamWork.md

 1. Client bills page:
    - choose to pay card bills (partially or fully), gas, water, electricity, telephone
+   - EXTRA: send question to a banker (customer support)
 2. Transfser page:
    - choose internal/domestic/international, just a form and submit button (maybe choose from which bank account and show the corresponding bank account's balance available and refuse the submit if it is exceeding available amount)
+   - EXTRA: send question to a banker (customer support)

 ## Wael